arrrlo/BlaBlaCar-Client-Api/README.md

 # after every API call the client library will automatically print all the data to standard output
 api.call(...)

-# and you can always have all debug the data in your code
+# and you can always have all debug data in your code
 debug_data = api.request.debug.show()
 ```